-Interest expense for Q1 2022 was \$1.5 million compared with \$1.4 million for Q1 2021.
-Interest expense related to leased facilities and equipment comprises the majority of interest expense; however, \$0.3 million of interest expense was incurred in Q1 2022 in connection with the Credit Facilities.
-Borrowing under our Credit Facilities was increased in connection with the acquisitions of Skelton and Skelton USA on March 1, 2021, and in connection with our acquisition of LSU on March 1, 2022.
+Interest expense for Q3 2022 was \$1.7 million compared with \$1.6 million for Q3 2021.
+Interest expense related to leased facilities and equipment comprises the majority of interest expense; however, \$0.5 million of interest expense for Q3 2022 was incurred in connection with our Credit Facilities, compared with \$0.4 million in Q3 2021.

-We expect to continue to hold debt under the Term Facility (as defined below), which does not have any repayment schedule except as a single repayment at the end of the four-year term and will incur interest expense until maturity on March 1, 2025.
-We intend to reduce amounts drawn on our Revolving Credit Facility (as defined below) with free cash flow from operations.
-During Fiscal 2021, we made \$39.0 million of repayments under our Revolving Credit Facility.
+At this time, we expect to continue to hold debt under the Term Facility (as defined below), which does not have any repayment schedule except as a single repayment at the end of the four-year term and will incur interest expense until maturity on March 1, 2025.